pipisjy/Synthetic-liver-point-set/README.md

 Each txt file contains 1840 lines, each line represents a point of liver point sets

-The all files are in the "release"
+The all files are in the "Releases"